kmacoskey/pxf/README.md

     go get github.com/onsi/ginkgo/ginkgo
     ```

+5. cURL (7.29 or later):

+    To install cURL devel package on CentOS 7, `sudo yum install libcurl-devel`.
+Note that CentOS 6 provides an older, unsupported version of cURL.

 ## How to Build PXF
 PXF uses Makefiles to build its components.
 PXF server component uses Gradle that is wrapped into the Makefile for convenience.
 ```bash